 Celebrating Lunar New Year, Seattle-Style

-Having recently read so many books about Chinese New Year, we were thrilled to understand some of the symbolism behind the events.
+Having recently made lanterns and read several books about Chinese New Year, we were thrilled to understand some of the symbolism behind the events.

 The bright costumes lit up the otherwise dreary Seattle morning beautifully.
 We enjoyed an authentic Chinese lunch at Shanghai Garden then went out and watched the Lion Dancers go from restaurant to restaurant, lighting off massive strings of firecrackers and scaring the evil spirits away from all the businesses.